-Are you finding it a challenge to get people engaged in sustainability initiatives on your campus?
-This webinar provides a process to remedy that situation.
+Are you finding it a challenge to get people engaged in sustainability initiatives?
 Too often, sustainability initiatives are implemented from “outside in”--and the people who should be engaged are instead resistant.
 When you can work from the “inside out,” the perception changes and people start to own their responsibility for increasing sustainability.

 Whether you are a sustainability officer, a member of your institution’s green team, or in the highest levels of administration on your campus, if you want to move sustainability forward more effectively, this webinar was designed with you in mind.

-This webinar is a condensed version of a workshop developed by Penn State’s Sustainability Institute and presented in a variety of higher education venues including the 2015 Smart and Sustainable Campuses Conference, where one participant deemed it the “best workshop ever.”
+This webinar is a condensed version of a workshop developed by Penn State’s Sustainability Institute and presented in a variety of higher education venues including the 2015 Smart and Sustainable Campuses Conference, where one participant, Bill Brown, University Director of Sustainability at Indiana University, deemed it the “best workshop I ever attended."

 This webinar will:

 - give an overview of the strategic rationale for sustainability planning,

 - help attendees see the relevance to sustainability at their workplace,

 - provide a means for strategy development and goal setting, and